 Children learn at an astonishing rate.
 Their ability to absorb and retain information can be seen in languages and music.
-Compared to adults the children brain has enhanced plasticity- psychology and anatomy changes in the brain due to exposure to various environments.
+Compared to adults the children’s brain has enhanced plasticity- psychology and anatomy changes due to exposure to various environments.

-Although adults do retain plasticity, their ability to learn new languages, games or music is slower.
-A good example is when a non-native speaker learns a new language; adults will learn as well but will have an accent whereas a child taught the same language at age 7 will converse flawlessly by the time they are 8.
+Although adults do retain the plasticity, their ability to learn new languages, games or music is slower.
+A good example is when a non-native speaker learns a new language.
+Adults will learn as well but will have an accent whereas a child taught the same language at the age of 7 will converse flawlessly by the time they are 8.

-According to research at Lehigh University the mechanisms revolves around a set of receptors known as cholinergic or nicotine receptors.
-In animals, re-energizing these receptors can enable an adult brain regain its youthfulness and possibly sustain increased activity.
+According to research at the Lehigh University the mechanisms revolve around a set of receptors known as cholinergic or nicotine receptors.
+In animals, re-energizing these receptors can enable an adult brain to regain its youthfulness and possibly sustain increased activity.
 Knocking down the molecular brake in the brain which is the lynx1 protein will help the brain retain its former state and grow.

 In a study, knocking out the protein lynx1 genes in mice enhanced motor learning ability and the changes were persistent throughout life.
 It also improved memory and associative learning.
-In collaboration with Harvard medical school, it was proven that removing the molecular brake entirely extends plasticity and critical period which is postnatal day 60 for a mouse.
+In collaboration with Harvard Medical School, it was proven that removing the molecular brake entirely extends plasticity and critical period fora mouse in the 60th postnatal day.

-According to the two studies, the results suggest that it is possible to have treatment that resets the adult brain to improve its ability to absorb, interpret and retain new information and learn skills.
-Knocking down lynx1 molecular brake through administering the interfering RNA molecules which alter lynx1 gene is expressed in neurons.
+According to the two studies, the results suggest that it is possible to have a treatment that resets the adult’s brain to improve its ability to absorb, interpret and retain new information and learn skills.
+Knocking down lynx1 molecular brake through by administering the interfering RNA molecules which alter the lynx1 gene is expressed in neurons.
 This method regulates the lynx1 protein and frees up neurons with receptors to facilitate growth and form connections.

 Such could be a medical milestone especially for patients suffering from memory-related illnesses like Alzheimer’s, Stroke, and Parkinson’s disease.
 Helping these patients have a youthful brain will help them with speech therapy, re-learning skills and help regain memory.

 The brain is one of the most vital parts of the human anatomy.
 It controls most of the other parts of the body and losing cognitive ability is fatal.
-If the recent studies can be safely create a treatment that knocks out the lynx1 molecular brake that means we could have a magic pill that reverse engineers our brains.
+If the recent studies can safely create a treatment that knocks out the lynx1 molecular brake that means we could have a magic pill that reverses our brains.

 The fact that there is just hope for the ‘smart pill’ someday means that there is a theory in evolution and it is being picked by more researchers.
 A clinical trial is definitely a milestone and if researchers can come up with a way to introduce or administer this medication it is one less problem.

-Ultimately it is a solution for people ailing from stroke and other illness and also for the average individual who wants a child-like brain.
+Ultimately it is a solution for people ailing from stroke and other illnesses and also for the average individual who wants a child-like brain.